onareach/linked_list_library/README.md

-The purpose of this repository is to make a linked list library written by David Long publicly available.
+The purpose of this repository is to make a linked list library written in C by David Long publicly available.